Delicious Recipes for Peaches

-Peaches are a wonderful fruit that are tasty when the whole, chopped or sliced and there are many peaches recipes that are easy to make.
+Peaches are a wonderful fruit that is tasty when the whole, chopped or sliced and there are many peaches recipes that are easy to make.
 They are only about 60 calories each.

 I hope you enjoy each peach recipe posted above.
 If you like peaches this is certainly the season to buy them, which will quickly come to an end when summer moves on.

 Cooking with Peaches